 Instead of the water pan, just place a fire grate and charcoal ring at the bottom.
 They should fit perfectly and not feel awkward.
 The top grate is placed in its usual area when grilling.
 And that’s it!
 Your smoker is now a grill that works just as well as any BBQ.

 Smoke is inevitable when grilling but this Weber model produces less smoke than many cookers out there.
 This is helpful because you can grill for longer without being irritated by the smell of the smoke.
 Also, it doesn’t irritate your eyes or cause breathing difficulties.

 The acrid smell of smoke tends to seep into our clothes and cling to the skin.
 This can be annoying, especially if you’re at a picnic or backyard cookout.
 Because of the little smoke, your grilling will be less likely to affect your guests.

 Like I mentioned, the chrome-plated grates are easy to clean.
 But that isn’t all.
 Cleaning this smoker is extremely simple.
-Besides scrubbing the grates, you just need to clean out the water pan and get rid of the ashes and unused charcoal.
+Besides scrubbing the two cooking grates, you just need to clean out the water pan and get rid of the ashes and unused charcoal.